cnumr/EcoIndex/content/en/_home_widgets/_40_contribute.md

 {{% info_2_columns_col1 %}}

-## Contribute to this project!
+## Are you interested ?

-You can contribute to this project and others.
+You can contribute to this project

 {{% /info_2_columns_col1 %}}

 {{% info_2_columns_col2 %}}

-Join the community of experts in digital sustainability and eco-design and participate in our actions.
+Join our community of digital sustainability and eco-design experts and take part in our actions.

 [**Join us**](/en/join-us/)